RebelToolbox/RebelDocumentation/tutorials/navigation/real_time_navigation_3d.rst

 Introduction
 ------------

-Godot provides two nodes which can be used to achieve real time navigation in a 3D environment, :ref:`Navigation <class_Navigation>` and :ref:`NavigationMeshInstance <class_NavigationMeshInstance>`.
+Rebel Engine provides two nodes which can be used to achieve real time navigation in a 3D environment, :ref:`Navigation <class_Navigation>` and :ref:`NavigationMeshInstance <class_NavigationMeshInstance>`.

 A navigation mesh instance is used to hold a :ref:`NavigationMesh <class_NavigationMesh>`,